VictorHerrer0/College_Scorecard_US/README.md

 The File is a SQL file that contains all the queries I created, which start at the very basics and deep dive into more and more complex queries.

 I hope you enjoy it. 👾

+# Conclusion
+Learning is a key part of every project:

+​

+I am not joking when I say that I have just found out that indeed SQL is a really powerful tool.

+With just a bit of imagination you can get to know a lot about an unknown Database...
+And look at this, I have only coded 300 lines of SQL queries.

+​

+Did you know that the university of Columbia only accepted about 5% of its 150000 applicants in 2020?

+And

+Did you know that on top tier universities like Stanford, Harvard or Yale, the loan share for students has decreased more than 5-7% during the last 3 years?

+It is not only that, but they actually increased costs as well...​

+​

+I know this for a fact, because I saw the data, trust me.